tytydraco/yessleep/out/Last_week_a_cassette_player_appeared_at_our_doorstep_I_never_should_have_given_it_to_my_husband.md

 “Yes.
 I won’t throw it away.
 I’ll just…put it somewhere safe.”

 My hand crept towards the cassette player.
-He tracked the movement, but I pressed my hand into his jaw, guiding his attention back to me.
+He tracked the movement, but I pressed my other hand into his jaw, guiding his attention back to me.

 “I’ve always wanted what’s best for you, right?”